Afghanistan: Vice president 'escapes' bomb attack in Kabul | DW | 09.09.2020

-A roadside bomb targeting Afghan Vice President Amrullah Saleh has left a number of civilians dead and several security guards injured.
+A roadside bomb targeting Afghan Vice President Amrullah Saleh has left at least four people dead and several security guards injured.
 No group has claimed responsibility, but Saleh is known for his anti-Taliban stance.

 A roadside bomb exploded close to the convoy of Afghan Vice President Amrullah Saleh on Wednesday morning, his spokesman said.